dschadow/Java-Web-Security/README.md

 **Requirements:** Apache Tomcat, Webbrowser

 ###Ch07_XSS
 Web application to test the three XSS types *stored*, *reflected* and *DOM based*.
-The comment input field is vulnerable to XSS and can be easily protected by enabling output escaping.
+The input textfield is vulnerable to XSS and can be easily protected by enabling output escaping.
 Cookie could be protected by removing the special *context.xml* and by setting the corresponding *web.xml* parameter.

 This web application requires the included special *context.xml* configuration for Tomcat in order to display the current session id via JavaScript.